OXID-eSales/oxideshop-user-documentation/installation/new-installation/running-setup.rst

 ﻿Running setup
 =============

-To get your OXID eShop ready for launch, run the setup either web-based or via command line.
+To get your OXID eShop ready for launch, run the setup.

 In the following, we describe the web-based setup.